Stoplight: visual modeling tools for creating your OpenAPI spec

 This practice of putting the spec last (rather than first) in the API’s development limits the scope of what the OpenAPI specification can do.
 Lane explains:

 Many developers still see OpenAPI (fka Swagger) about generating API documentation, not as the central contract that is used across every stop along the API life cycle.
 Most do not understand that you can mock instead of deploying, and even provide mock data, errors, and other scenarios, allowing you to prototype applications on top of API designs.
 (Code Generation Of OpenAPI (fka Swagger) Still The Prevailing Approach)

-In this design-first model, technical writers can also insert themselves early in on the API design process, providing input about the shape and model of the API at a time when their input might actually get traction.
-Once the API gets coded by developers, it’s extremely hard to change even something as simple as the casing of a parameter name, much less the parameter itself.
+In a design-first model, technical writers can also insert themselves early in on the API design process, providing input about the shape and model of the API at a time when their input might get traction.
+Once the API gets coded by developers, it’s hard enough to change a parameter name, much less the parameter itself.

 Documentation hosting features on Stoplight